19orzeszek90/Home-Book-Library-v1/README.md

 ## ✨ Features

 *   **📚 Comprehensive Library Management:** Catalog your books with rich details, from title and author to genres, tags, and personal ratings.
+Manage cover art with multiple options: drag & drop, file upload, paste URL, or use the built-in cover search.
 *   **💡 Smart Data Fetching:** Use the integrated online search to find books by title, author, or ISBN.
-The app pulls data from Google Books and Open Library, allowing you to autofill forms with a single click.
+The app queries both **Google Books** and **Open Library**, combining the results to help you find the best data and cover art.
 *   **🔖 Wishlist & Reading Status:** Keep a separate wishlist for books you want to read.
-Track your progress by marking books as "Read," and log your reading dates.
+Track your progress by marking books as "Read," and log your start and finish dates.
-*   **📊 Insightful Statistics:** Visualize your library with detailed statistics, including reading progress, total pages read, top authors, genre distribution, and rating breakdowns.
+*   **📊 Insightful Statistics:** Visualize your library with detailed statistics, including reading progress, total books read, top authors, genre distribution, and rating breakdowns.
 *   **🛠️ Powerful Command Center:** Go beyond basic edits with an advanced management tool.
 Bulk delete books, or clean up and manage all your genres and bookshelves from a single, powerful interface.
 *   **🔄 Effortless Data Migration:** Easily import your existing library from a CSV file, or export your entire collection for backup.
-The importer intelligently avoids creating duplicates.
+The importer **intelligently avoids duplicates** by checking ISBNs (and title/author as a fallback) and cleans incoming data (e.g., handles various date formats).
 *   **🎨 Customizable & Responsive UI:** Enjoy a sleek, modern, dark-themed interface that works beautifully on any device.
 Customize the library view with compact, default, or cozy grid layouts.
 *   **🐳 Fully Dockerized:** Get up and running in minutes.
 The entire application, including the PostgreSQL database, is containerized for a simple and reliable setup using Docker Compose.
 *   **💾 Persistent Storage:** Your data is always safe.
 The book library and cover images are stored in persistent Docker volumes, so your collection is preserved across restarts.